 Australia and Olympic Alpine Skiing

-Zali Steggall created history at the Nagano Games in 1998 when she won Australia’s first individual Winter Olympic medal, a bronze in the slalom.
-Steggall finished her career after Salt Lake 2002 as a four-time Olympian.
+Zali Steggall created history at the Nagano Games in 1998 when she won Australia’s first individual Winter Olympic medal, a bronze in the Slalom.
+Zali finished her career after Salt Lake 2002 as a four-time Olympian.

-In Vancouver 2010, two male Australian alpine skiers competed.
-For Jono Brauer, it was his second Games and for Craig Branch, his third.
+At Vancouver 2010 two male Australian alpine skiers competed.
+For Jono Brauer it was his second Games and the third for Craig Branch.

-At an IOC congress in 1910 the idea of forming an international ski federation was discussed and the Commission Internationale de Ski emerged to help guide the sport over the next fourteen years.
-In 1914 a proposal for the inclusion of ski events in the Olympics Games was put forward, however no approval was given.
+At the IOC congress in 1910 an idea of forming an International Ski Federation was discussed and the Commission Internationale de Ski emerged to help guide the sport over the next 14 years.
+In 1914 a proposal for the inclusion of ski events at the Olympics Games was put forward, however no approval was given.

-Slalom and downhill were added at the1948 St Moritz Games and the first giant slalom competition was held in 1952.
+Slalom and Downhill were added at the 1948 Saint Moritz Games and the first giant slalom competition was held in 1952.

-Downhill it features the longest and least winding alpine course and is marked by red flags.
-Each skier makes a single run down a single course and the fastest time determines the winner.
+Downhill and Super-G features the longest and least winding alpine course.
+The course is marked by red flags, with each skier making a single run down the course and the fastest time determines the winner.

-Slalom demands the sharpest turns of the alpine events and is contested on the shortest course.
+Slalom demands the sharpest turns of all alpine events and is contested on the shortest course.
 A skier must pass through a set number of gates which mark the course or is disqualified from the event.
 Each skier makes two runs down two different courses on the same slope.
 Both runs take place on the same day.
-The times are added and the fastest total time determines the winner.
+The times are added and the fastest total time wins.